Cassidy UNICODE Styler

 format

-format(title: string, content: string): string
+format(title: string, content: string, contentFont?: FontTypes): string

-Purpose: Formats title and content text.
+Purpose: Formats a title and content with optional font styling for the content.

 Arguments: